AndreinaCastillo/Genie_manuscript_data_analysis/README.md

 # Genie_manuscript_data_analysis
 Repository containing R code for the analysis of student pre- and post-recitation responses to the Genetic Drift inventory developed by Price et al. (2014).
 Responses were recorded following instruction with Genie in 2016, as well as with and without Genie in 2017.
+All datafiles used are included in the repository and can be readily used following change of setwd() within the R code.

 Neutral evolution is a fundamental concept in evolutionary biology but teaching this and other non-adaptive concepts is specially challenging.
 Here we present Genie, a browser-based educational tool that facilitates demonstration of concepts such as genetic drift, population isolation, gene flow, and genetic mutation.
 Because it